bridgecrewio/terraform-provider-bridgecrew/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/bridgecrewio/terraform-provider-bridgecrew)
 ![GitHub issues](https://img.shields.io/github/issues/bridgecrewio/terraform-provider-bridgecrew)

-This guide is to help you devlop/debug the Terraform Bridgecrew provider, to get started you need to obtain and add your secret - your Bridgecrew API key, as an env var, BRIDGECREW_API, or it won't work.
+This guide is to help you develop/debug the Terraform Bridgecrew provider, to get started you need to obtain and add your secret - your Bridgecrew API key, as an env var, BRIDGECREW_API, or it won't work.

+First obtain your API key here: <https://www.bridgecrew.cloud/integrations/api-token>

-If this is your first time using this provider you will need to build and then run with:
+If this is your first time using this provider you will need to build and then run it with:

 ```bash
 make check